The definition of phones safe for children under 16.

 Protecting Childhood in a Connected World

-Join parents and experts in further developing the phone that truly meets the needs of children under 16.
+Join parents and experts in further developing the Startphone Standard that truly meets the needs of children under 16.

-While the ultimate Startphone is still taking shape, a few models already meet the standard.
+While the ultimate startphone is still taking shape, a few models are already coming close to meeting the standard.

 The Startphone of Tomorrow

-- Resembles a smartphone in form and feel, but designed without video or photo display capabilities
+- Will resemble a smartphone in form and feel, but without camera, video or image display capabilities

 Calling on Mobile Manufacturers to Build the Next Generation Startphone

-Manufacturers are invited to apply to have their phones evaluated and registered under the Startphone standard, with approved devices featured on this page.
-The Startphone standard defines a phone that meets the essential needs of children under 16 while prioritizing their safety.
+Manufacturers are invited to apply to have their phones evaluated and certified under the Startphone Standard, with approved devices featured on this page.
+The Startphone Standard defines a phone that meets the essential needs of children under 16 while prioritizing their safety.